3 Meal Ideas For Mother’s Day

 3. Surprise her with an elegant dessert

 The Mother’s Day evening is not complete until you’ve presented the woman of the hour with something sweet.
-Southern Living suggested a simple take on chocolate souffle for the occasion.
+Feel Good Foodie suggested a simple take on chocolate souffle for the occasion.
 The directions call for combining butter, sugar, vanilla extract, egg whites and melted baking chocolate with strawberry jam in ramekins.
 The souffles will rise after 18 to 20 minutes in an oven set to 350 degrees Fahrenheit.

 If you want to get away from the chocolates, Martha Stewart recommended a no-bake, eggless custard.
 This recipe relies on the texture of whipped cream and the flavors of strawberries and lemon juice.

 There are countless ways you can make this Mother’s Day memorable with your cooking.
 This year, use your lessons from culinary academy to show your mom how much you care.